Moya112/MechaCar_Statistical_Analysis/README.md

 ## Hypothesis: Null and Alternative
 - Null Hypothesis (Ho): The current MechaCar sellig price is based on the saftey performance against other manufactors.
 - Alternative Hypothesis (Ha): TThe current MechaCar sellig price is NOT based on the saftey performance against other manufactors.

+To determine the factors with the highest correlation/predictability with the listing selling price (dependent variable).
+A random sample of n > 50 for MechaCar and their competitor would need to be collected, and calculating the data through RStudio.